andrewminerd/netduino_gps/README.md

 Currently, the Parser allocates a 1k buffer to hold the parsed commands.
-This is probably far more than is actually required; if you find that you're exhausting the RAM of your Netduino, feel free to tune this.
+This is probably far more than is actually required; if you find that you're exhausting running out of memory, feel free to tune this.

 Example: